craig-osterhout/docs/content/guides/django.md

 In this guide, you:

-- Bootstrapped a Django project using a Docker container and a bind mount, with no local Python installation required.
+- Bootstrapped a Django project using uv, with options for both local and containerized setup.
-- Used `docker init` to generate Docker assets and updated the `Dockerfile` to use Gunicorn for production.
+- Created a production-ready Dockerfile using Docker Hardened Images and uv for dependency management.
 - Added a `development` stage to the `Dockerfile` and configured Compose Watch for fast iterative development with a PostgreSQL database.

 Related information: